-Following the initial proposal round, reviewers provide feedback regarding your application.
-The final proposal should be revised to address reviewers' comments.
-Briefly summarize the changes you have made in the final version in response to their comments and point to where the revisions can be found in the final proposal.
+Following the initial proposal round, reviewers provide feedback; the final proposal should be revised to address these comments.
+Briefly summarize the changes you have made in the final version in response to reviewer comments and point to where the revisions can be found in the final proposal.